 4. See the value in learning from mistakes

-If he had given up when he got fired or didn’t see the value in learning from his mistakes, the iPhone, iPad and iPod might never have existed.
-Jobs knew the value in learning how to overcome fear of failure and rejection.
-Do you?
+If he had given up when he got fired or didn’t see the value in learning from his mistakes, the iPhone, iPad, and iPod might never have existed.
+Jobs knew the value of learning how to pick himself up after failing and try again.

 5. Build your self-esteem so you care less what others think

 I’m not saying walk around like an a-hole.